terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/http-api.md

 POST http://localhost:6363/api/db/<organization>/<dbid>
 ```

-The post argument is a JSON document of the following form:
+The post argument is a JSON document like this:

 ```jsx
 {